 - creating a digital transformation roadmap for one of the City Councils in Northern Ireland;

-My past experience has focused in academia, futures research and inclusion, when I worked with large global financial sector organisations, cities in Europe, the UK and Middle East.
+My past experience has been in academia, futures research and inclusion.
+I worked with large global financial sector organisations, cities in Europe, the UK and Middle East.